A217-beep/VSU_Hostel_Management_System_Using_PHP/README.md

 7.Hostel details : user can see own hostel details 8.Access log : User can see own login access log 9.logout

-Here, Student/User can login and view room details and book hostel easily.
+Here, Student can login and view room details and book hostel easily.
 User can change their password anytime.
 Admin can add/manage rooms, courses, students and many more.
 This simple project is done in PHP & It’s easy to operate and understand by users.The design is pretty simple and user won’t find it difficult to understand, use and navigate.

 Language Used:	PHP5.6, PHP7.
 Brief overview of the technology: